Tiverton Preedy: Departure from Barnsley

 In 1893 Preedy moved to London to become curate of St. Clement's Church in Islington.
 Such was the regard in which the clergyman was held in the town that a civic reception was held to mark his departure, and tributes were printed in the Barnsley Chronicle.
 The St. Peter's players presented him with a walking stick, a pipe and a tobacco pouch.
 Four years after his departure, the club severed its links to the church and became known simply as Barnsley F.C.

 Preedy spent four years at St. Clement's before being appointed to run a nearby mission in what was then an extremely deprived area of the city.
 At the time of his appointment the mission operated out of converted cowsheds and the house with which Preedy was provided had no furniture.
 Preedy once again endeavoured to use sport as part of his ministry and opened a boxing club at the mission.
 Future world champion Terry Allen boxed at the club as a youngster, and among the wrestlers who trained there was future British champion and Olympic Games competitor George MacKenzie.
 Preedy also organised dances for the girls who sold flowers on local streets.

 Preedy remained in contact with the football club he had founded in Barnsley and was a guest of honour at the 1912 FA Cup Final, in which Barnsley defeated West Bromwich Albion to lift the trophy.
 The victorious team presented him with the match ball, which he displayed in his study until his death.

 Later years

 In 1926 Preedy was appointed a prebendary at St Pauls Cathedral, in recognition of his work in Islington.
 At around the same time he began to suffer from heart problems, and died in his sleep in April 1928.
 His funeral was attended by several thousand mourners, and he was buried at Islington Cemetery in Finchley.
 His obituary in the Islington Gazette described him as "a generous friend to the poor" and the Bishop of Stepney in his eulogy called him "a wonderful parish priest and a splendid friend", and made particular reference to his use of sport in his ministry.

 In 1997 representatives of the club he founded located his grave in London and laid wreaths in the club's colours.
 Full restoration of the grave was later carried out by the Barnsley F.C.
 Supporters' Trust.

+Each summer, lifelong supporters Neil Richardson and Gaz Lovett, travel down and conduct routine cleaning and maintenance on the grave.